-- .2 The area under the curve of the residual righting lever, up to 40° from the angle of static equilibrium or the down-flooding angle, if this is less than 40°, is ≥ 0.1 metreradians: - .3 The minimum freeboard to deck edge fore and aft throughout the lifting operations shall not be less than half the assigned freeboard to deck edge at amidships.
+- .2 The area under the curve of the residual righting lever, up to $40^{\circ}$ from the angle of static equilibrium or the down-flooding angle, if this is less than $40^{\circ}$ , is $\geq 0.1$ metreradians; and - .3 The minimum freeboard to deck edge fore and aft throughout the lifting operations shall not be less than half the assigned freeboard to deck edge at amidships.
 For vessels with less than 1000mm assigned freeboard amidships the freeboard fore or aft shall not be less than 500mm. - .4 The freeboard to deck edge anywhere on the periphery of the vessel is at least 250mm. - 5.5.2 Detailed information and instructions about the effects and use of the deck crane or other lifting device or cargo gear shall be included in the Stability Booklet.
-The information and instructions shall include: - .1 The maximum permitted load and outreach which satisfy the requirements above, or the Safe Working Load (SWL), whichever is the lesser (operating performance data for a crane or other lifting device or cargo gear of variable load-radius type shall be included as appropriate); - .2 Details of all openings leading below deck which shall be secured weathertight; and - .3 The need for all personnel to be above deck before lifting operations commence. - 5.5.3 Requirements for a lifting system which incorporates counterbalance weight(s) shall be specially considered by the Administration.

-5.6 Stability Requirements for Vessels Engaged in Towing (except for open boats engaged in water sport activities)

-- 5.6.1 Reference shall be made to the relevant section detailing requirements specific to use of vessel), and to the section detailing requirements for safety standards other than stability for a vessel engaged in towing. - 5.6.2 Generally, a vessel engaged in towing shall be a decked vessel and shall comply with the general requirements of this Chapter as appropriate to the vessel. - 5.6.3 The danger to safety of deck edge immersion makes an open boat unsuitable for towing other vessels or floating objects.

-5.7 Approval of Intact and Damage Stability
+The information and instructions shall include: - .1 The maximum permitted load and outreach which satisfy the requirements above, or the Safe Working Load (SWL), whichever is the lesser (operating performance data for a crane or other lifting device or cargo gear of variable load-radius type shall be included as appropriate); - .2 Details of all openings leading below deck which shall be secured weathertight; and - .3 The need for all personnel to be above deck before lifting operations commence. - 5.5.3 Requirements for a lifting system which incorporates counterbalance weight(s) shall be specially considered by the Administration. - 5.6 Stability Requirements for Vessels Engaged in Towing (except for open boats engaged in water sport activities) - 5.6.1 Reference shall be made to the relevant section detailing requirements specific to use of vessel), and to the section detailing requirements for safety standards other than stability for a vessel engaged in towing. - 5.6.2 Generally, a vessel engaged in towing shall be a decked vessel shall and comply with the general requirements of this Chapter as appropriate to the vessel. - 5.6.3 The danger to safety of deck edge immersion makes an open boat unsuitable for towing other vessels or floating objects. - 5.7 Approval of Intact and Damage Stability - 5.7.1 Requirements for vessels that are required to have Approved Stability Booklets. - 5.7.1.1 The owners/managers shall be responsible in organising the inclining test (and relevant calculations) of a vessel that shall be witnessed by an Appointed Surveyor or a Recognised Organisation. - 5.7.1.2 The Appointed Surveyor or Recognised Organisation shall witness the inclining test of the vessel and be satisfied as to conditions and the manner in which the test is conducted.
+The Appointed Surveyor or Recognised Organisation shall approve the Stability Booklet.

-- 5.7.1 Requirements for vessels that are required to have Approved Stability Booklets. - 5.7.1.1 The owners/managers shall be responsible for organising the inclining test (and relevant calculations) and for the preparation of the Stability Booklet. - 5.7.1.2 The Appointed Surveyor or RO shall witness the inclining test of the vessel and be satisfied as to conditions and the manner in which the test is conducted.
-The Appointed Surveyor or Recognised Organisation shall approve the Stability Booklet. - 5.7.1.3 The owner/manager of a vessel shall be responsible for placing a copy of the Approved Stability Booklet and Inclining Experiment Report onboard and for retaining a copy in the office.
+5.7.1.3 The owner/manager of a vessel shall be responsible for placing a copy of the Approved Stability Booklet and Inclining Experiment Report onboard and for retaining a copy in the office.